Echeveria Plants indoor Care, Propagation and Common Problems with Solutions

 Echeveria Plants Care Indoors

-Echeveria Plants require bright light with some direct sunlight, average warmth and moderately moist, well-drained soil coupled with regular feeding during the growing season.
+Echeveria Plants thrive in bright light with 4-6 hours of direct sunlight, average warmth of 16-280C, moderate humidity of 50-55% and moderately moist, well-drained, succulents soil coupled with fortnightly feeding during the growing season.

 Echeveria do not not require regular repotting as they have a small root system.
 Pruning is necessary to keep the plants neat and tidy as well as discourage pest and disease infestations.
 Keep reading for more on these growing conditions and how to provide them.